Diagonal cycles and anticyclotomic Iwasawa theory of modular forms: Definite case

-\begin{rmk} A divisibility in the anticyclotomic Iwsawa Main Conjecture for $V_{f,\chi}$ was first obtained by Bertolini--Darmon \cite{bdIMC} in weight $k=2$ and by Chida--Hsieh \cite{ChHs2} in higher weights using Heegner points and level-raising congruences.
-Our proof of Theorem\,\ref{thm:IMC-def} is completely different from theirs, and in particular it dispenses with any ``level-raising'' hypothesis. \end{rmk}
+\begin{rmk} An upper bound divisibility in the anticyclotomic Iwasawa main conjecture for $V_{f,\chi}$ as in Theorem~\ref{thm:IMC-def} was first obtained by Bertolini--Darmon \cite{bdIMC} for finite order character $\chi$ in weight $2$ and by Chida--Hsieh \cite{ChHs2} in higher weights $2\leq k<p-1$ using Heegner cycles and level-raising congruences.
+Our proof of Theorem~\ref{thm:IMC-def} is completely different from theirs (instead, it is more in line with Kolyvagin's original arguments), and allows us to dispense with their ramification hypotheses on $\bar{\rho}_f$. \end{rmk}

-\subsection{On the Bloch--Kato conjecture in rank $1$}
+\subsection{On the Bloch--Kato conjecture in rank 1}

 The arguments in the proof of Theorem~\ref{thm:IMC-def} give the following result towards the Bloch--Kato conjecture in rank $1$.